sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 This workflow, included with this starter kit, is an example of parsing and indexing data for subsequent Q&A. The steps are:

-1. **Document parsing:** Python packages [pypdf2](https://pypi.org/project/PyPDF2/), [fitz](https://pymupdf.readthedocs.io/en/latest/) and [unstructured](https://github.com/Unstructured-IO/unstructured-inference) are used to extract text from PDF documents.
-On the LangChain website, multiple [integrations](https://python.langchain.com/docs/modules/data_connection/document_loaders/pdf) for text extraction from PDF are available.
-Depending on the quality and the format of the PDF files, this step might require customization for different use cases.
-For TXT file loading, the default [txt loading](https://python.langchain.com/docs/modules/data_connection/document_loaders/) implementation of langchain is used.
+1. **Document parsing:** Python packages like [unstructured](https://github.com/Unstructured-IO/unstructured-inference) are used to extract text from file documents.
+On the LangChain website, multiple [integrations](https://python.langchain.com/v0.2/docs/how_to/#document-loaders) for text extraction from multiple file types are available.
+Depending on the quality and the format of the files, this step might require customization for different use cases. this kit uses in behind for the document parsing step the [parser util](../utils/parser/), which leverages the unstructured module to parse the documents.

-2. **Split data:** After the data has been parsed and its content extracted, we need to split the data into chunks of text to be embedded and stored in a vector database.
+2. **Split data:** After the data has been parsed and its content extracted, is needed to split the data into chunks of text to be embedded and stored in a vector database.
 The size of the chunks of text depends on the context (sequence) length offered by the model.
 Generally, larger context lengths result in better performance.
 The method used to split text has an impact on performance (for instance, making sure there are no word breaks, sentence breaks, etc.).
-The downloaded data is split using [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_transformers/text_splitters/recursive_text_splitter).
+The downloaded data is split using the [parser util](../utils/parser/) that leverages unstructured module to split the parsed documents into chunks

 3. **Embed data:** For each chunk of text from the previous step, we use an embeddings model to create a vector representation of the text.
 These embeddings are used in the storage and retrieval of the most relevant content given a user's query.
 The split text is embedded using [HuggingFaceInstructEmbeddings](https://api.python.langchain.com/en/latest/embeddings/langchain.embeddings.huggingface.HuggingFaceInstructEmbeddings.html).